 Thanks to the availability of property management software, however, managing multiple properties isn’t an impossible task.

-#1 – Mobility, Scalability, Security and the Cloud
+#1 – The Cloud: Mobility, Scalability, and Security

 Cloud storage may seem like a foreign concept to some, but for property managers, it means freedom.
 As a result, cloud-based property management software offers a great deal of convenience and peace of mind.
-If you’re unfamiliar, the cloud refers to data stored externally on large servers secured and managed by professionals, that can be accessed digitally, typically through the Internet.
-This means that, as long as a stable internet connection is available, you can access the necessary information and programs easily from anywhere, whether you’re on a mobile device, laptop, or desktop.
-With that kind of increased access to key information, you can complete tasks and respond to your customers’ needs more quickly.
+If you’re unfamiliar, the cloud refers to data stored externally on large servers secured and managed by professionals which can be accessed digitally, typically through the Internet.
+This means that, as long as you have a stable internet connection, you can access your management tool from anywhere, whether you’re on a mobile device, laptop, or desktop.
+With that kind of increased access, you can complete tasks and respond to your customers’ needs more quickly.
 For realtors constantly running around from location to location, mobility is an enormous advantage.

 Additionally, as you grow your real estate empire, cloud-based platforms can grow with you.
-These Internet-accessed programs typically enjoy regular software updates with new features and refined user experiences.
-Further, you can expand your virtual storage space whenever you need it, no more need to upgrade your hardware every year.
+These Internet-based platforms typically enjoy regular software updates with new features and refined user experiences.
+Further, you can expand your virtual storage space whenever you need to – no need to upgrade your hardware every year.
 This is particularly beneficial if you have multiple properties or numerous units that you oversee; a large volume of documents, files, photos, and videos are nearly certain with a large portfolio of units.
 The ability to scale isn’t just helpful for managing the paperwork for multiple properties.
 Scalability makes it possible for property managers to add space for additional employees, suppliers, and more.

-A quick but important note – some cloud-based software (Innago not included) charge extra as your digital footprint grows.
-Be sure to check the fine print to ensure you’re not paying more than you expected and that you’ve found a platform that offers the storage you need.
+A quick but important note – some cloud-based software (Innago not included) charge extra fees as your business grows.
+Be sure to read the fine print to ensure you’re not paying more than you expected and that you’ve found a platform that offers the storage you need.

 A big misconception when storing information online is that it is insecure.
-Yes, it’s true, data breaches happen, and if your data is stored on a server that is compromised, your data is almost certainly compromised.
+Yes, it’s true that data breaches happen, and if your data is stored on a server that is compromised, your data is almost certainly compromised.
 But large data breaches grab all the attention.
 Less publicized are local data breaches of personal computers.
-The Anti Phishing Working Group reported that in 2013, a staggering one-third of all computers worldwide were compromised by malware, the primary intent of which is to steal data and information.
-That number has almost certainly gone up since.
+The Anti Phishing Working Group reported that in July through September of 2022 alone, it observed 1,270,883 total phishing attacks (a new record), the primary intent of which is to steal data and information.
 If you keep your business and personal data stored on your computer directly, you’re relying on yourself and your office staff to keep that computer safe.
 A click of one seemingly innocuous email can mean your data is entirely vulnerable.

 #2 – Centralized Documentation

 Another benefit of property management systems is the centralization of documents.
-Property management software stores everything in a dashboard, which prevents you and your staff from jumping all over a disorganized system to access the information you need.
+On your property management software dashboard, you can see key details all on the same page, which means you won’t have to navigate a disorganized system to access the information you need.
 This is important when working with lease agreements, contracts, and other sensitive documents and files.
 As a result, you can accelerate deals, comply with regulatory requirements on-time, and earn the trust of your clients.